PLTW Launch (PreK-5)

 Students build upon their knowledge of light and design a playground structure that protects students from UV radiation.

-Students learn about animal adaptations and apply what they’ve learned to design a shoe made for desert exploration.
+Students learn about animal adaptations and apply what they’ve learned to design an ideal shoe for an adventure.

 Students build computational-thinking skills by creating animations based on their own short stories.